How counselling can help you

 Counselling is often called the talking cure and it can be hard to believe that it will really help what seem like insurmountable problems, yet, time and time again, it has been shown to alleviate suffering.
 Experiencing a therapeutic relationship, where what you say is listened to with respect, thought about carefully and responded to with empathy is in itself is a profoundly healing experience.
 By listening carefully to your words and how you express them a skilled therapist can offer new insights and understanding.

-Psychodynamic psychotherapy draws on a wide range of thinkers and practitioners including the theories of Freud, Jung, Winnicot and Klein.
-It is a therapeutic process which helps you to understand and resolve problems by increasing your awareness of your inner world and its influence over relationships both past and present.
-Coming to therapy gives you space, in what is often a busy world with little time to reflect, to explore your present situation and emotional state in the belief that current difficulties are linked to past experiences.
+Psychodynamic psychotherapy draws on a wide range of thinkers and practitioners including the theories of Freud, Jung, Winnicott and Klein.
+It is a therapeutic process which helps you to understand patterns which often you are not aware of and which influence relationships both past and present.
+Increased understanding can give us more choice on how we want to live our lives.
+Coming to therapy gives you space, in what is often a busy world with little time to reflect, to explore your present situation and emotional state.
+It can also involve talking about your early life and past experiences.

 However, it is a misconception that people in counselling and psychotherapy only talk about their past.
-What is happening in your life now, and what has brought you to therapy, is extremely important.
-How you feel and find yourself acting is essential to the work.
+How you feel now and how you find yourself acting, what is happening in your life, and what has brought you to therapy, is extremely important.

 I will listen carefully to you and try and help you make sense of your feelings,thoughts and behaviours.